 Build Your Own Self-Steering Windvane

 For the short-handed sailor planning long ocean crossings, a self-steering windvane is not essential but darn close to it.
-For boats with stern-hung rudders, constructing a self-steering windvane is a semi-skilled job and requiring only readily available materials.
+For boats with stern-hung rudders, a self-steering windvane can be constructed with readily available materials and a modest level of skill.

 Let’s start with building the trim tab.
 The trim tab should be somewhere around 10 to 15 percent of the area of the rudder.
 We decide on the correct diameter of shaft for the blade.
 In my case this was a 5/8″ diameter stainless steel shaft.
 We then drill several (say four) holes to take through-bolts which will hold the wooden blade to the shaft.
 Below is the rough blade held to the shaft with 1/4-20 bolts.
 Notice the thinner piece on the leading edge, this will give it some balance.